Home > Virtualization FAQ

 If the Support Engineer's diagnosis of the root cause of the issue leads him to believe that the problem is related to the storage array(s) which are part of the cluster configuration, then in accord w/ processes and policies relating to 3rd party products, the storage array, or other, vendor would be responsible for the higher level technical support required to resolve the issue.

-Cluster submissions for Windows Server 2003 will end per previous announcement in the WHQL Newsletter Dec 31, 2009 Mainstream support for Windows Server 2003 ends July 13, 2010.
+Cluster submissions for Windows Server 2003 ended per previous announcement in the WHQL Newsletter Dec 31, 2009 Mainstream support for Windows Server 2003 ends July 13, 2010.
 After this date, Microsoft will only support the above described cluster configurations for customers who have an Extended Support Contract for Windows Server 2003 at that time.

 Does Microsoft support virtualization software from other companies?Microsoft only supports Microsoft's products.
 You will need to contact the provider of non-Microsoft virtualization software for support on their software.